-When lacking the Will that is Spirit, and run by the lesser will of the small ego, consciousness behaves like Air, which blows whichever way of the common current or heated moment.
+When lacking the Will that is Spirit and run by the lesser will of the small ego, consciousness behaves like Air, which blows whichever way of the common current or heated moment.
 In nature, Air lacks the concentrated will of Fire to unite with water and it lacks a corresponding passion to unite with its twin, earth.
-Air has no self-generated impulse, and is totally dependent on the heat or cold of the moment.
+Air has no self-generated impulse and is dependent on the heat or cold of the moment.
 But when set in motion by its Father-Fire and its Mother-Water, it magnifies their power into something horrific, such as tornadoes or hurricanes, or the Princess of Swords.
-Wind in this state, is comparable to Mind as all embracing, all penetrating, all wandering and all consuming.
+Wind in this state is comparable to Mind as all embracing, all penetrating, all wandering and all consuming.

-The Status of Air, as compared to the other Elements of alchemical origin, would seem minor but in reality, Air is the first Element to follow Spirit.
+The Status of Air, as compared to the other Elements of alchemical origin, would seem minor but Air is the first Element to follow Spirit.
 Spirit produces the Element- Fire that begins with the Logos (Word of God).
 Air is also attributed to Mercury and most properly, the Breath of Life.
 Then there is the Hebrew statement," Achath Ruach Elohim Chiim (777)" printed on the Ace of Swords, which means," One is the Spirit (not air) of the Gods of the Living".
 In this case Air is the medium that carries the Spirit of "the gods of the living" which is called Prana in Sanskrit.
 Thus, we can see the empowerment of yoga breathing exercises.
 Oh, and we who are the Souls of the Body, are the Gods of the Living as we make forms alive.